Is There Lactose In Condensed Milk

 Expert Insights on Dairy Alternatives

 Nutritionists and dietitians often recommend dairy alternatives to individuals with lactose intolerance or dairy allergies.
-However, they also emphasize the importance of reading labels carefully to ensure that these alternatives are nutritionally adequate.
+On the flip side, they also underline the importance of reading labels carefully to make sure these alternatives are nutritionally adequate.

 Tips and Expert Advice for Managing Lactose Intolerance